Please ensure Javascript is enabled for purposes of website accessibility Leadership & Board of Directors | Amnesty International Canada DONATE

 1-year term: Elected June 2025 – Current term concludes June 2026

-Saad Hammadi has served in leadership positions of international media and human rights organizations during more than two decades of his professional experience.
-He is the Policy and Advocacy Manager and a Fellow at the Balsillie School of International Affairs, where he manages among others the case studies of human rights implications in technology governance.
+For more than two decades, Saad Hammadi has served in leadership positions with international media and human rights organizations.
+He is the Policy and Advocacy Manager and a Fellow at the Balsillie School of International Affairs, where he manages, among other things, the case studies of human rights implications in technology governance.
 He is also an advisor to the Tech Global Institute, a global tech policy think tank focused on reducing equity and accountability gaps between technology companies and the global majority.

-Saad has served on the staff of Amnesty International’s international secretariat between 2018 and 2025 leading global campaigns, communications and advocacy on freedom of expression and information, technology and human rights, the right to privacy, data protection and refugee rights in South Asia.
-Among his responsibilities were managing partnerships with UN agencies and civil society organizations, human rights projects and case files of rights-holders, and advocacy with government policymakers.
+Saad has served on the staff of Amnesty International’s international secretariat between 2018 and 2025, leading global campaigns, communications and advocacy on freedom of expression and information, technology and human rights, the right to privacy, data protection and refugee rights in South Asia.
+He also managed partnerships with UN agencies and civil society organizations, human rights projects and case files of rights-holders, and advocacy with government policymakers.

 Saad was a Research Fellow at Project Ploughshares, a Canadian peace and arms control research institute, between January and May 2024.
-In 2023, Saad served as the Communications Adviser to the UN Special Rapporteur on Freedom of Opinion and Expression Irene Khan.
-Saad spent 15 years of his career as a journalist working for among others the British newspaper The Guardian and the US-based news organization The Christian Science Monitor.
+In 2023, Saad served as the Communications Adviser to the UN Special Rapporteur on Freedom of Opinion and Expression, Irene Khan.
+Saad spent 15 years of his career as a journalist working for, among others, The Guardian and The Christian Science Monitor.

 Vanessa Dib, Director